Jonathan Silverman: Career

-Little Big League (1994), He played the role of Eddie in Beethoven's Big Break, as well as starred in the film Jam (2006).
+Little Big League (1994).
+He played the role of Eddie in Beethoven's Big Break, and starred in the film Jam (2006).

-Silverman began his career on television, with a recurring role on the sitcom Gimme A Break! from 1984 to 1986.
+Silverman began his career on television, with a recurring role on the sitcom Gimme a Break! from 1984 to 1986.
 From 1995 to 1997, Silverman played the title role in the television NBC sitcom The Single Guy.
-In the 2000s.
-Silverman was a main cast member on the sitcoms In Case of Emergency. and Significant Mother.
+In the 2000s, Silverman was a main cast member on the sitcoms In Case of Emergency. and Significant Mother.
 He has also made guest appearances on Friends (in the episode "The One with the Birth"), CSI: Miami, Psych, Hot in Cleveland, and White Collar.
 In 2014, he guest starred on Law & Order: Special Victims Unit as a controversial standup comedian.

 Personal life

 Silverman has been married to actress Jennifer Finnigan since 2007; the two met at a barbecue in 2004.
-He and Finnigan have a daughter, Ella Jack, born on September 29, 2017.
+They have a daughter.

 Philanthropy

-In 2004, Silverman was a participant in the first-ever US television advertising campaign supporting donations to Jewish federations.
+In 2004, Silverman participated in the first-ever US television advertising campaign supporting donations to Jewish federations.
 The program featured "film and television personalities celebrating their Jewish heritage and promoting charitable giving to the Jewish community" and included Greg Grunberg, Marlee Matlin, Joshua Malina, and Kevin Weisman.